Holy Week & Easter Featured in

-Street processions, marching bands, bell ringing, pageants, statue carrying, and passion plays...
+Street processions, marching bands, bell ringing, pageants, statue carrying, and passion plays.
 It's Holy Easter in Malta!
-It may even be busier than Christmas for its sheer organisation.
-As many Maltese people are very religious, in most churches one can find believers who gather in large numbers to commemorate the passion, death, and resurrection of Jesus Christ.
+It may even be busier than Christmas for its sheer organization.
+As many Maltese people are very religious, in most churches believers are gathering in large numbers to commemorate the passion, death, and resurrection of Jesus Christ.
 Holy Week in Malta starts on the Friday preceding Good Friday with the solemn procession when the statue of Our Lady of Sorrows is carried across Valletta and other towns.

 Malta continues to celebrate on Palm Sunday when palm leaves and olive branches are blessed in churches, but the main festivities pick up during the Easter Triduum—Maundy Thursday, Good Friday, and Easter Sunday.
 On Maundy Thursday, the Maltese people traditionally make the ‘seven visits’ (visits to seven different churches to pay homage to the Altars of Repose).
 On Good Friday, various towns and villages honor the Passion of Christ with solemn processions of statues in which participants are dressed as biblical characters.
 Some processions include men bearing a cross or dragging chains tied to their bare feet, as an act of faith or penance.
 The procession in Zebbug with horses and colorful costumes attracts many visitors due to its extravagance.